PAUL ROBINSON WUEHLER, Ph.D.

 40 hours/week at Sacramento State Prison, working in the mental health services system.
 Direct services to inmates including case management, counseling, group teaching, support services, psychological evaluations.

-January 1979 to Present (except Okinawa time), Private Practice:
+January 1979 to Present (except time in Okinawa), Private Practice:

 Psychotherapy Practice: Adult, adolescent, child.
 Family/parenting issues, substance abuse, anger management, marital conflict, individual issues.